Cyfrin/Updraft/courses/advanced-foundry/2-how-to-create-an-NFT-collection/7-basic-nft-tests/+page.md

 ![basic-nft-tests2](/foundry-nfts/7-basic-nft-tests/basic-nft-tests2.png)

-We'll leverage abi.encodePacked to convert this to bytes, then finally we can use keccak256 to hash the value into bytes32, which we can can use in our value comparison.
+We'll leverage abi.encodePacked to convert this to bytes, then finally we can use keccak256 to hash the value into bytes32, which we can use in our value comparison.

 ![basic-nft-tests3](/foundry-nfts/7-basic-nft-tests/basic-nft-tests3.png)